The Beatles Anthology (TV series): Project resurrected

 In 1992, the project was resurrected as a six-part documentary series.
 This time, the surviving members were directly involved, giving interviews on film with Jools Holland.
 Lennon's interviews were sourced from archived footage.
-Also interviewed were insiders Neil Aspinall, the band's press agent Derek Taylor, and their long-time producer George Martin.
+Also interviewed were insiders Aspinall, the band's press agent Derek Taylor, and their long-time producer George Martin.
 The title of the documentary was now changed to The Beatles Anthology, as George Harrison was against naming the entire Beatles career after a Paul McCartney song.
 This new title was to be a working one but it eventually stayed, as it suited the parties concerned.

 A rough cut was completed in 1993 which was much more interview-based and focused on events, as opposed to the final cut, which included more concert and television performances.
-This early version of the series has since leaked and been released via bootleg.
+The early version of the series has since leaked and released via bootleg.